 Audi, for example, uses the IBM-developed blockchain platform Batavia to sell its cars.
 And Siemens is also digitizing its trade financing business with the help of the blockchain, which mainly affects bank guarantees in foreign trade.
 In addition, there are projects that feed excess electricity into local grids in the energy industry using MicroGrid Control solutions and generate their income directly from the customers.
 Another example is the car maker BMW, which is involved in the international Mobility Open Blockchain Initiative (Mobi) and the Blockchained Mobility Hackathon to develop future-proof Blockchain mobility solutions and launch them on the market.
 These projects and collaborations show that the expertise in blockchain already exists in Bavaria today and the Bavarian economy is open to this technology.

-The fact that these numerous initiatives in Bavaria fall on fertile ground, is also related to the policy that places this topic right at the top of the agenda: besides defining digital rights and maintaining network neutrality and topics such as AI or start-up funding as well as extensive nationwide network expansion, the Bavarian government is focusing on the subject of blockchain too.
+The fact that these numerous initiatives in Bavaria fall on fertile ground, is also related to the policy that places this topic right at the top of the agenda: besides defining digital rights and maintaining network neutrality and topics such as as well as extensive nationwide network expansion, the Bavarian government is focusing on the subject of blockchain too.
 The plan is therefore to develop an overarching Bavarian blockchain strategy.
 It will also be examined to what extent the teaching of the necessary basics in the new technology can and must be incorporated into Bavarian curricula.